Chapter 4: Team Culture

 Respect Everyone's Time

-Start on time: Waiting for late people disrespects on-time people
+• Start on time.
+Waiting for late people disrespects on-time people

-End on time: Going long steals people's morning
+• End on time.
+Going long steals people's morning

-Come prepared: Know what you'll say
+• Come prepared.
+Know what you will say

-Stay focused: No multitasking during standup
+• Stay focused.
+No multitasking during standup

 Respect Everyone's Voice